 See the Secure Deployment Guide for best practices for managing administrative credentials and configuring your network for a secure LOM deployment.

 Note: On all MPX platforms, except MPX 22040/22060/22080/22100/22120 and MPX 24100/24150, the LEDs on the LOM port are nonoperational by design.

-Tip: If some LOM GUI features work but others do not, (for example, normal ADC console output is visible in the ADC console window in the LOM GUI, but typing in the console does not work), try the above method to isolate the cause to the specific BMC protocol being blocked by the network.
+Tip: If some LOM GUI features work but others do not (for example, normal ADC console output is visible in the ADC console window in the LOM GUI, but typing in the console does not work), try the preceding method to isolate the cause to the specific BMC protocol being blocked by the network.